ken1000minus7/ken1000minus7/README.md

 - 💬 Ask me about ... _something i know_
 - 📫 How to reach me: ... _discord_
 - 😄 Pronouns: ... _he/him_
-- ⚡ Fun fact: ... _I am not alone, loneliness
+- ⚡ Fun fact: ... _I am not alone, loneliness is always with me_

 <h1><b>Stats 📊</b></h1>